berarma/aquarium-toolbox/README.md

 ## How to use it

-You can add this library to your PHP project using Composer:
+You can install this library using [composer](http://getcomposer.org).

 ```
 # composer.phar require berarma/AquariumToolbox